Transfer and Experiential Credit for Professional Studies Students

-The School of Professional and Graduate Studies considers and evaluates all of these sources, allowing the adult student to transfer more credits into their St. Joseph’s degree program.
+Professional Studies Admissions considers and evaluates all of these sources, allowing the adult student to transfer more credits into their St. Joseph’s degree program.

 — or —

-Either way, many students begin their degree program at St. Joseph’s College with more than half the credits they need to graduate.
-A total of 90 credits may be transferred from all sources combined—including prior learning and traditional transfer credit .
+Therefore, many students begin their degree program at St. Joseph’s College with more than half the credits they need to graduate.
 To earn a bachelor's degree from St. Joseph’s College, students must complete a minimum of 30 credits* in residence.

 * Certain majors may require a minimum of 32 credits be completed at St. Joseph's College.